OAR Scholarship Program

 Background: In 2008, the Organization for Autism Research (OAR) introduced the Schwallie Family Scholarship to support the post-secondary, undergraduate education of qualified individuals with an autism spectrum diagnosis.
 Schwallie Family Scholarships are supported through generous gifts from the family of former OAR Board member, Ed Schwallie.

-2015 Scholarship Program: OAR is pleased to invite applications from persons with an autism diagnosis (DSM-IV or later criteria) pursuing full-time, post-secondary, undergraduate education or vocational-technical training in any of the following:
+2015 Scholarship Program: OAR's scholarship program provides non-renewable $3,000 scholarships to students across the autism spectrum.
+OAR is pleased to invite applications from persons with an autism diagnosis (DSM-IV or later criteria) pursuing full-time, post-secondary, undergraduate education or vocational-technical training in any of the following:

 - Four-year undergraduate college or university